andravin/spio/README.md

 ### ⚡ Just-in-Time Kernel Generation

-Kernels are compiled at runtime using NVIDIA's NVRTC (libnvrtc), automatically optimized for your specific GPU architecture.
-No CUDA toolkit installation required—Spio uses the same NVIDIA libraries that PyTorch already depends on.
+Spio compiles kernels at runtime with NVIDIA’s NVRTC (libnvrtc) and tunes them for your GPU.
+No CUDA toolkit install is needed because Spio relies on the CUDA headers and NVRTC shared libraries that NVIDIA distributes as Python packages (the same infrastructure PyTorch depends on).
+And there’s no host C compiler involved at runtime—Spio invokes kernels directly through the CUDA driver API, so no generated launcher wrappers are required.

+This contrasts with packages like Triton Language that require a C compiler at runtime.

 ### 🎯 Performance Models